 They naturally induce the following functions, which are respectively called the \emph{steady and ranging generators} of the feature $\F$: } \end{definition} \begin{proposition}[{\cite{bergomi-steady-ranging}}, Proposition 2] For every $(G,f)$, $\sigma^\F_{(G,f)}$ and $\rho^\F_{(G,f)}$ are persistence functions, and $\sigma^\F$ and $\rho^\F$ are ip-generators. \end{proposition}

 Consequently, every graph feature induces two different ip-generators, which can be used to study the persistence of this feature.
 As highlighted by~\cite{bergomi-steady-ranging}, not every steady and ranging generator is balanced.
-Indeed, an interesting problem is to understand which feature induces a balanced steady or ranging generator.
-In the same paper, they defined a class of features called \textit{monotone features} that induce balanced steady and ranging generators.
-Similarly in~\cite{bergomi-exploring-graph-persistence}, a larger class of features inducing balanced steady and ranging generators was defined, namely \textit{simple features}.
-These definitions and results are stated here:
+Indeed, an interesting problem is to understand which features induce a balanced steady or ranging generator.
+In the same paper, the authors defined a class of features called \textit{monotone features}, which induce balanced steady and ranging generators.
+Similarly, in~\cite{bergomi-exploring-graph-persistence}, a larger class of features inducing balanced steady and ranging generators was defined, namely \textit{simple features}.
+These definitions and results are stated below: